BugBuster1701/docs/manual/bb_changelog_gen/en/README.md

-# User guide for the Contao extension: GitHub Changelog Generator
+# User guide for the tool: GitHub Changelog Generator

 This is the manual for users of "GitHub Changelog Generator".
 You can always find the latest version on: [docs.contao.ninja][1]